 Beach Ordinances & Etiquette:

-- Four (4) chairs per property (labelled with property owner name and address) may be stacked against the seawalls at Main & South Beaches.
+- Four (4) chairs per property (labeled with property owner name and address) may be stacked against the seawalls at Main & South Beaches.

-- Remove all personal items at the end of each day: towels, clothing, toys, etc.
+- Remove all personal items at the end of each day: towels, clothing, toys, rafts, etc.

 - All approved small boats need GLPA Permit (see detail below).